jingkaih/EE599Proj/README.md

 # Screenshots of the demo
 Here is an example of *MAP.JSON*:
 ![MAP.JSON](JSON.png)
-Notice that languages are represented by ISO language code here. (i.e. "zh-cn"=Simplified Chinese, "fr"=French)
+Notice that languages are represented by ISO language code here. (e.g. "zh-cn"=Simplified Chinese, "fr"=French)
 An example of *.zip*:
 ![.zip](demozip.png)
 The main page that you can upload: